 Adam and Eve: A Love Story

 As Author: Kathryn A. Kopple works in Spanish and English.
-She translates for TED and is the editor of the Latin American section of The Sunflower Collective.
-"Rubik's Cube: Six Twisted Paragraphs" is forthcoming in The Shell Game Anthology (edited by Kim Adrian, Univ. of Nebraska Press).
-She is the author of Little Velasquez, a novel set in 15th century Spain (Mirth Press).
+"Rubik's Cube: Six Twisted Paragraphs" is forthcoming in The Shell Game Anthology (Univ. of Nebraska Press).
+She is the author of the novels Little Velasquez and The Leaving Year.